fieldaware/style-guide/javascript.md

 - Minimize DOM manipulation, use an in memory DOM if necessary to minimize the performance issues related to DOM layout recalculation.
 - Use `lang.clone` just when it is strictly necessary, it can cause performance issues.
-- Minimize the number of delete statements in order to prevent performance issues:
+- Minimize the number of [delete statements][google-v8-optimizations] in order to prevent [performance issues][memory-management-keynote]:

   ``` javascript
   // Remove hidden classes...